Professeur associé à PSE

 - Capital humain et développement

-“Challenges to Capture the Big Five Personality Traits in non-WEIRD populations” (with Rachid Laajaj, Daniel Alejandro Pinzon Hernandez, Omar Arias, Samuel Gosling, Jeff Potter, Marta Rubio-Codina, and Renos Vakis), Science Advances, forthcoming.
+“Challenges to Capture the Big Five Personality Traits in non-WEIRD populations” (with Rachid Laajaj, Daniel Alejandro Pinzon Hernandez, Omar Arias, Samuel Gosling, Jeff Potter, Marta Rubio-Codina, and Renos Vakis), 2019.
+Science Advances, 5(7): eaaw5226.

-Long-Term Impacts of Conditional Cash Transfers: Review of the Evidence (with Teresa Molina-Millan, Tania Barham, John Maluccio, Marco Stampini), World Bank Research Observer, forthcoming.
+"Long Term Impacts of Conditional Cash Transfers: Review of the Evidence" (with Teresa Molina-Millan, Tania Barham, John Maluccio, Marco Stampini), 2019.
+World Bank Research Observer, 34: 119-159.

 How can Randomized Control Trials help improve the design of Common Agricultural Policy? (with Luc Behaghel and Julie Subervie), 2019.
-European Review of Agricultural Economics, forthcoming.
+European Review of Agricultural Economics, 46(3): 473-493.

 Yield gap or field gap?
-Reconciling yield gains in agronomic trials and African smallholder conditions (with Rachid Laajaj, Cargele Masso, Moses Thuita, and Bernard Vanlauwe), R&R, PNAS
+Reconciling yield gains in agronomic trials and African smallholder conditions (with Rachid Laajaj, Cargele Masso, Moses Thuita, and Bernard Vanlauwe)

 Experimental Evidence of Exposure to a Conditional Cash Transfer During Early Teenage Years: Young Women’s Fertility and Labor Market Outcomes (with Tania Barham and John Maluccio), 2018.
 CEPR Discussion Paper 13165